-Grape variety: Vermentino
+Grape varieties: Vermentino

 Testalonga Bianco is a hymn to the territory and to the ancient traditions of Dolceacqua, home of the winery, which is a hilly terraced landscape that winds down into the sea with saltiness in the air.
 It is produced with maceration on the skins for five days and aging in old barrels.
 The expression is mineral marine with hydrocarbon tones.
 An artisanal wine in the traditional style.